for Health Care Providers

 Multiple drug-resistant tuberculosis (MDR-TB)

-A strain of TB that does not respond to two or more standard anti-TB drugs.
+A strain of TB that does not respond to two or more standard TB drugs.
 MDR-TB usually occurs when treatment is interrupted, thus allowing organisms in which mutations for drug resistance have occurred to proliferate.

 See Tuberculosis (TB).